If you've been reading these blogs for a while, you know that there's several reasons we love including business blogs in your marketing:

 As the marketing tactic with the highest ROI of any other marketing tactic (more than $40 for every $1 spent!), email marketing is a critical tool in any business's box.
-Yet, because it does require a good bit of time and effort to reach such a level of success, many businesses end up skipping email marketing or letting it flounder.
+However, since email marketing does require a good bit of time and effort, many businesses end up skipping email marketing or letting it flounder.

 It makes some sense: if you've only got so much time on your hands, email marketing is a huge investment.
 However, if you're already doing blogs, you can start doing email marketing now, and build a foundation upon which you can grow your efforts.